ErikPrantare/Mandelscape/README.md

 To use dvorak mode, start Mandelscape with `--dvorak` flag.
 Controls can be found at the bottom of src/main.cpp.

-## Using different algorithms
+## Using different scripts
-Loading different algorithms is done with ctrl+l.
+Loading different scripts is done with ctrl+l.
-This opens up a file dialog, where you can select the algorithms you want to use.
+This opens up a file dialog, where you can select the script you want to use.
-Algorithms can be identified by their file suffix `myAlgorithm<suffix>`, with `<suffix>` being:
+Scripts can be identified by their file suffix `myAlgorithm<suffix>`, with `<suffix>` being:

-- `shape.lua`: Algorithm changing the terrain shape.
+- `shape.lua`: Shape of the landscape.

-- `value.frag`: Algorithm changing the way the terrain is colored.
+- `value.frag`: In what way the landscape is colored.

-- `color.frag`: Algorithm changing what colors are used.
+- `color.frag`: Which colors are to be used when coloring the landscape.

-Some algorithms can be found under `presets`.
+Some algorithms can be found under `landscape-scripts`.

-Detailed documentation on writing custom algorithms is given in `documentation/writing-custom-algorithms.txt`.
+Detailed documentation on writing custom scripts is given in `documentation/writing-custom-scripts.txt`.

 ---